Joel-Duarte/CodeBits/README.md

     well as starting a list to keep track of the robot current location.

-    Now we just go and for each direction that the robot moves to in route we add or subtract to our axis depending on said direction.
+    Now we just go and for each direction that the robot moves to in route we add or subtract to our grid depending on said direction.

     ^ will increment Y in 1
     v will decrease Y in 1